psitothepower/psitothepower/README.md

 ### Tech stack and Roadmap
 First Stage: Cheap startup:

-- Building a static html page to test hosting, CDN and SSL
+- [x] Building a static html page to test hosting, CDN and SSL
-- Converting the project to ReactJS and TypeScript
+- [x] Converting the project to ReactJS and TypeScript
-- Creating a mock server to expose static json data to activate playback as soon as possible
+- [ ] Creating a mock server to expose static json data
-- Build venue dynamic page
+- [ ] Build venue dynamic page connected to mock data
-- Enable forms to allow dancers to suggest Sets, DJs and channels for each venues and in general
+- [ ] Enable forms to allow dancers to suggest Sets, DJs and channels for each venues and in general